railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 **Prerequisites**

-To be successfull using this tutorial, you should already have -
+To be successful using this tutorial, you should already have -

 - Latest version of Railway [CLI installed](guides/cli#installing-the-cli)
 - A GitHub account